The BIG Bala Swim, North Wales, UK

 The number is 01678 541 000 (open 8:30 – 16:30 Mon – Fri).
 Bookings are only accepted with payment.

 Spectators are welcome to come and support you at The BIG Bala Swim!
 There are plenty of good spots from which to support people participating.
 There is disabled access to the registration & finish area though some of this is on a rough track, not tarmac.

 The first public train will run at 11.00am from Llanuwchllyn.
 There will not be places available on the participants swim train for friends/family members I am afraid but spectators can drive down to Llangower station to watch participants start their swim.
 If you take any photos or videos we would love to see them!
 If you or any of your supporters are interested in marshalling, please get in touch!

 Race rules & Terms & Conditions

 Please read the race rules and terms and conditions of entry throughly before signing up.
 You can read them in full here.
 Please be aware that we offer a no refunds policy and limited entry deferral options.
-You are permitted to transfer your entry into another name.
+You are permitted to transfer your entry into another name which you can do yourself by logging into your SiEntries account.
 We recommend you take out individual sports event insurance to cover any losses due to unexpected circumstances that prevent you from taking part.